openhab/static-code-analysis/README.md

 3. Every bundle must contain a build.properties file, which lists all resources that should end up in the binary under bin.includes. - `Work in Progress`
 4. The manifest must not contain any “Require-Bundle” entries.
 Instead, “Import-Package” must be used. - `severity=error`
 5. [The manifest must not export any internal package.](https://github.com/openhab/static-code-analysis/blob/master/src/main/resources/rulesets/checkstyle/rules.xml#L40) - `severity=error`
 6. The manifest must not have any version constraint on package imports, unless this is thoughtfully added.
-Note that Eclipse automatically adds these constraints based on the version in the target platform, which might be too high in many cases. - `Work in Progress`
+Note that Eclipse automatically adds these constraints based on the version in the target platform, which might be too high in many cases. - `severity=warning`
 7. The manifest must include all services in the Service-Component entry.
 A good approach is to put OSGI-INF/*.xml in there. - `severity=error`
 8. Every exported package of a bundle must be imported by the bundle itself again. - `severity=warning`